ahmet541/StajyerTakip/README.md

 # StajyerTakip
-Application to follow the internship status of interns
+Application to follow the internship status of students